dineshnair-doc/dineshnair-doc.github.io/src/index.md

 ---

-> _"Technology empowers us, but only clear communication unlocks its true potential."_
+> _"Technology empowers us, but only clear communication reveals its full potential."_
 >
 > — Unknown